KazuhisaFujita/X-means/README.md

 The X-means is one of the methods to estimate the number of clusters in a dataset.
 The method has been proposed by Pelleg and Moore 2000.

-"simple_xmeans.py" is simple implementation of the X-means.
+"simple_xmeans.py" is simple implementation of the X-means in Python.
 In Improve-Structure, the program does not calculate the centroids of two subclusters using the centroids calculated in Improve-Params.
 Furthermore, the upon next iteration, the program does not use the centroids calculated in Improve-Structure.
 The program only updates the number of clusters k.
 Thus, the program may show lower performance than the pure X-means.
 However, we will more easily understand the essence of the algorithm of the X-means from the program source.

+## Dependences

+- numpy
+- scikit-learn

 ## Reference